Counter Speech Fellowship

-As an incubator for the future generation of leaders, the YLAC Counter Speech Fellowship is a unique platform for creative teenagers to use the power of art, social media and visual storytelling to raise awareness on important issues such as gender equality and mental wellbeing.
+As an incubator for the future generation of leaders, the YLAC Artivist Fellowship is a unique platform for creative teenagers to use the power of art to mobilize change.

-Whether it is in the form of an introspective piece of writing, or a touching chord of music, or a striking painting, art can be a powerful medium to evoke emotion, make people reflect and inspire change in behaviour.
-Through the fellowship, YLAC aim to harness this potential of art and combine it with the power of social media to make the world a better place.
+Whether in the form of an introspective piece of writing, a touching chord of music, or a striking painting, art can be a powerful medium to evoke emotion, encourage reflection and inspire change in behaviour.
+Through the Artivist Fellowship, YLAC aims to harness this potential of art and combine it with the power of advocacy to make the world a better place.

-The 2022 fellowship focused on four themes: Body Positivity, Digital Safety, Teenage Wellbeing, and Diversity, Equity & Inclusion.
+The 2023 fellowship will focus on three themes: Climate Justice, Disability Rights and Gender Justice.
 To understand what the themes entail, please click on the links below:

-During the course of the fellowship, the Counter Speech Fellows create content on Instagram to build awareness on the identified themes and advocate for changes.
-The fellows also design and implement on-ground initiatives to spread the message within their school and local community.
-You can see examples of the work done by previous fellows here: @counterspeechfellowship
+During the course of the fellowship, the Artivist Fellows will design campaigns to build awareness on the identified themes and advocate for changes.
+This may include on-ground initiatives within their school or local community as well as online social media interventions.
+You can see examples of the work done by previous fellows here.

 Fellowship Structure